 Kirsti Scott

-Kirsti Scott is the Editor and Publisher of Beachcombing magazine and the owner of Etched by the Sea.
-She is on the board of the International Sea Glass Association, founder of Beachcombing Club and the Virtual Beachcombing Festival, and a member of the Sanibel-Captiva Shell Club.
+Kirsti Scott is the Editor of Beachcombing magazine and the owner of Etched by the Sea.
+She has headed Beachcombing magazine since 2018.
+Kirsti is a member of the International Sea Glass Association, founder of Beachcombing Club and the Virtual Beachcombing Festival, and a member of the Sanibel-Captiva Shell Club.

 Kirsti is an artist, designer, writer, and lifelong beachcomber.
 She collected sea glass and seashells on the beaches of Delaware and Sanibel as a child, spent teenage summers beachcombing on Nantucket, and now beachcombs wherever she travels — from California to the Great Lakes to the East Coast to Europe.
-Her beach destination bucket list includes trips to hunt for fossils in the England, seashell collecting in Japan, and trips to hunt for sea glass in Japan, Australia, Russia, and Europe.
+Her beach destination bucket list includes trips to go seashell collecting in Japan and trips to hunt for sea glass in Japan, Australia, Russia, and Greece.

-Kirsti lives in California on Monterey Bay with her husband, Matt, a couple of cats, and occasionally their three grown children.
-She is the founder and Creative Director of Scott Design Inc and a founder and co-organizer of TEDxSantaCruz.
+Kirsti and her husband Matt live in California on Monterey Bay.
 A graphic designer and communicator for over 30 years, Kirsti has degrees in Economics from Stanford University and Graphic Design from Rhode Island School of Design.

 The Beachcombing community